Home » Hiking » Hiking Gear » Best Hiking Socks for Backpacking

 > Only available in Australia and New Zealand

-And again it’s made with merino wool for that all-important thermo-regulation and moisture-wicking properties.
+Like many of the socks in this review, they are made with merino wool for that all-important thermo-regulation and moisture-wicking properties.
 And it also features mesh paneling through the top of the foot for breathability.

 The sock is a nice height, one that will stop your hiking boots from rubbing the skin on your ankles.